-Not recommended under 5 (Scary scenes, lack of interest)
+Not suitable under 5; parental guidance to 5 (Scary scenes, lack of interest)

 This topic contains: